jpgeek/bsi18n_scaffold/README.md

 Out of the box, Rails scaffolding is not I18n capable and has a bunch of hard coded error and success messages in the controller and templates.
-To work with I18n, I added a bunch of translation helpers and modified the erb and controller scaffolding templates.
-I also added in translation files for japanese and english, but if anyone cares to contribute more I would be happy to chuck em in.
-Note that RailsI18n does not have the required translations for this.
+To work with I18n, this gem adds translation helpers and provides I18n capable erb and controller scaffolding templates.
+It also adds required translation YML files for English and Japanese (the RailsI18n does not include them).

-Scaffolding is fairly project specific though so I don't know if this has enough legs to warrant pushing it to Rubygems and adding all the tests.
+Scaffolding is fairly project specific though so I don't know if this has enough legs to warrant pushing it to Rubygems.

 ## Usage